daegalus/csrd/content.en/02-creating-your-character/01-type.md

 **Advanced Adepts:** Even at low tiers, Adept powers are impressive.
 Higher-tier Adepts can accomplish amazing deeds that can reshape matter and the environment around them.

 {{< hint info >}}
-Adepts are almost always emblematic of the paranormal or superhuman in some way—wizards, psychics, or something similar.
-If the game you’re playing has none of that, an Adept could be a charlatan mimicking such abilities with tricks and hidden devices, or a gadgeteer character with a "utility belt" full of oddments.
+Adepts are almost always emblematic of the paranormal or superhuman in some way---wizards, psychics, or something similar.
+If the game you're playing has none of that, an Adept could be a charlatan mimicking such abilities with tricks and hidden devices, or a gadgeteer character with a "utility belt" full of oddments.
 Or a game like that might not have Adepts.
-That’s okay too.
+That's okay too.
 {{< /hint >}}

 ### Adept Player Intrusions